Gbhilton/MVCFinalProjectCode/README.md

             else return View("LoginError");
         }

 -Added the ability to approve or deny time off requests from the Admin Inbox in the Message Controller.
-Once approved or denied, the view is "Refreshed" and the approved/denied request no longer shows in the view.
+Once approved or denied, the view is "Refreshed”, and the approved/denied request no longer shows in the view.

         public ActionResult Approve(Guid id)
         {